codefuse-ai/MFTCoder/mft_peft_hf/README.md

 - **data_paths**: Input data paths in a String of list format, e.g., "[path1,path2,path3]".
 Each path represents a task directory and each task directory contains one or more JSONL data files.

-- **output_dir**: Training output directory to store checkpoints, Lora adapter checkpoints, etc.
+- **output_dir**: Training output directory to store checkpoints, Lora adapter, etc.

 - **tb_dir**: TensorBoard directory to store logs, metrics, etc.